-Job applicants are referred to a Dubai-based travel agency - Union Gulf Travel and Tourism.
+In this case job applicants were referred to a "Dubai-based" travel agency - Union Gulf Travel and Tourism.
 Again, there is no landline, purely mobile numbers, and the agency appears to focus on visa issuance.

-Although WhichSchoolAdvisor has not seen the offer letter in full, it seems remarkably similar in appearance to that for Etik International School, though we have no evidence of a connection and the terms of the offer a not as generous.
+Although WhichSchoolAdvisor.com did not see the offer letter in full, it seems remarkably similar in appearance to that for Etik International School, though we have no evidence of a connection and the terms of the offer a not as generous.
 However, a second teacher who has contacted us with a similar (though higher salary) package which included allowances of 'Car Maintenance: AED 3,600, (Monthly) House & Furnishings: AED 36,659 (Yearly), Entertainment & Recreation: AED 2,203 (Monthly), Travel & Events: AED 3,489 (Monthly)'.

 'In addition, All Employees will receive AED 21,598 Take home for each leave Period.
 Employer for each Inter-continental trip shall be paid AED 12929 Flat Rate travel/entertainment allowance to employee.
 Travel shall be by business class/first class flight, or otherwise if necessary'.